kcmerrill/alfred/README.md

 ```

-Then, anywhere in the top-level or children directories to the `alfred.yml` file:
+Then, anywhere in the top-level or child directories to the `alfred.yml` file:

 `alfred` Will show you all of the available tasks and a quick summary.